-Substance Use and HIV Educational Packet – This packet is a compilation of several recent fact sheets and other resources focusing on substance use, its consequences, and prevention and treatment measures.
-You may wish to customize it to meet the needs or interests of particular groups, such as even participants, providers, patients, clients, or the general public.
+Substance Use and HIV – This packet is a compilation of recent fact sheets and other resources focusing on substance use, its consequences, and prevention and treatment measures.
+You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

-Please note: Many additional resources related specifically to injection drug use – in particular, focusing on persons who inject drugs – are found on the HIV and People Who Inject Drugs page of the NEAETC Online Resource Library.
+Please note: Many additional resources related specifically to injection drug use – in particular, focusing on people who inject drugs – are found on the People Who Inject Drug and HIV page of the NEAETC Online Resource Library.

 Fact Sheets, Guidelines, and Reports

-HIV and Drug and Alcohol Use (AIDSinfo) – This fact sheet examines the connection between HIV and drug and alcohol use; ways that substance use can increase the risk of HIV infection; and the harmful effects that substance use can have on persons with HIV.
-It is also available in Spanish.
+HIV and Substance Use (HIVinfo) – This fact sheet examines the connection between HIV and drug and alcohol use, ways that substance use can increase the risk of HIV infection, and the harmful effects that substance use can have on people with HIV.
+Also available in Spanish.

 Alcohol and Drug Use (HIV.gov) – This fact sheet examines the ways alcohol, drug use, and HIV can affect health, and how to find alcohol and drug treatment or support programs.

 Drugs, Alcohol, and HIV (U.S. Department of Veterans Affairs) – This fact sheet provides an overview of the interrelationships of drugs, alcohol, and HIV.
-It examines how drugs and alcohol affect the immune system, drug interactions between substances and HIV medications, safer sex, and the HIV risks and prevention for persons who inject drugs.
+It examines how drugs and alcohol affect the immune system; interactions between drugs, alcohol, and HIV medications; safer sex; and HIV risks and prevention for people who inject drugs.

 Compiled Resources: Substance Use and HIV